Do you have gynecomastia even though you are a natural bodybuilder?

 We wanted to share these complete videos from the channel Better Aesthetics Bodybuilding where Nick Covill explains his experience as a natural bodybuilder with gynecomastia and the whole process of getting rid of his gyno.

-Nick mentions that his surgery was only $500, but he knew the doctor so he might have got himself a super deal.
-He also says in the comments that although it was a lucky price, he thinks there will be other doctors doing it for cheaper than the average.
+Nick mentions that his surgery was only $500, but he knew the doctor so we can’t take this as a standard for every surgery case.
+He also says in the comments that although it was a lucky price, he thinks there will be other doctors doing it for cheaper than the average, so it’s worth inquiring!

 What’s the average price per country?

 France: The price in France for gynecomastia surgery is between 2500 euros and 5000 euros.
 Note that it can be completely refunded if this is real gynecomastia which appeared during puberty.
-Countries like France with good healthcare and insurance which you contribute to will undoubtedly refund you the cost of the surgery.
+Countries like France with good healthcare and insurance which you contribute to, and will undoubtedly refund you (at least some of) the cost of the surgery.

 USA: The average cost for gynecomastia surgery in the USA is $4000.
-Unfortunately, in the US, you might not benefit from a refund if you do not have good healthcare insurance.
+Unfortunately, in the US, you might not benefit from a refund unless you have good healthcare insurance – and this may not be worth the change in premiums.
 There are alternatives to this issue, for example, you could get surgery in another country.
 Although you might have to consider the cost of travel and other related expenses.

 UK: In the UK, if you have had gynecomastia for a very long time, the surgery may be covered on the NHS.
-If you require the surgery done privately, then you will be looking at £3500-£5000.
+If you require the surgery done privately, then you will be looking at £3500-£5000, depending on your provider.

-Turkey: In Turkey, prices are lower, costing around 1.9k to 2.6k on average.
+Turkey: In Turkey, prices are lower, costing around 1,900 to 2,600 Euro-equivalent on average.
 The question is whether or not you can find a good surgeon there.
 You will need to do some research before making a decision.
 That could be a good option if you are from Europe and prices in your country are way too high.
-Flights to Turkey are not expensive, and it might save you a lot of money.
+Flights to Turkey are not expensive, and it might save you a lot of money, but you should put in some real research hours before making this decision.

 How to deal with gynecomastia if you cannot afford a surgery?